 You might be wondering what type of visa you need to start or expand your business in America.
 The answer depends on two things: whether it’s the current state and how many employees there are currently with the company?
 If yes, then L-1A visas will apply for international traders who want more than twelve months of trading experience before they bring their families over; whereas those running smaller operations could go down as E-2 which is applicable for employees operating for less than 12 months.

-The E-2 visa is perfect for entrepreneurs who want to start their own business in the US.
+The E-2 visa is perfect for entrepreneurs who want to start their own businesses in the US.
 It’s also a great option if you don’t have any outside investment or experience, but still think this country could use some more innovation!